in

 There is an abundant supply of alder wood for cabinet makers worldwide.
 When the tree is cut, new shoots grow on its roots and main branches, replacing what has been taken.
 This means that there will always be enough raw materials for making bathroom or kitchen cabinets and other furniture.

-Clean bathroom with towels hanging in white shiplap walls, black tile floors and alder wood cabinetsPresently, there are thirty-five known species of alder wood.
+Presently, there are thirty-five known species of alder wood.
 They come in various shades of red and yellow, light brown, and medium brown.
 Cabinet makers can easily find a hue that will match the color scheme of a room design when making cabinets for them.

-Is Alder Wood Good For Cabinets?
+Is Alder Good For Cabinets?

-Bright rustic kitchen interior with alder cabinets, hardwood floors and bright dining with a lake viewAlder wood is currently a popular choice for people looking for wood cabinets for their homes.
-Cabinets made of alder wood are durable and can even last for several decades.
+Alder wood is currently a popular choice for people looking for wood cabinets for their homes.
+These cabinets are durable and can even last for several decades.

 It is also known to withstand wear and tear better than other hardwood.
 Scratches and other marks can easily be covered up using wood wax.
 Painting or staining can make it look new.

 Plenty of this wood can be found in many parts of the world, making the raw materials affordable and sustainable.
-One can easily have it installed in their homes by a professional cabinet maker or make it a do-it-yourself project.
+One can easily have it installed in their home by a professional cabinet maker or make it a do-it-yourself project.

-The wood offers a rustic look but it can complement modern kitchen designs.
+The wood offers a rustic look, but it can complement modern kitchen designs.
 Staining it can result in a blotchy look.
 To some people, this adds to its rustic look, especially if you are aiming for a farmhouse look.

 For those who prefer uniformity in their rooms, this can be a reason to find cabinets made of cherry or other types of hardwood.
 See more rustic kitchen cabinets here.